Quasi-experiment: Design

 The first part of creating a quasi-experimental design is to identify the variables.
 The quasi-independent variable is the variable that is manipulated in order to affect a dependent variable.
-It is generally a grouping variable with different levels.
-Grouping means two or more groups, such as two groups receiving alternative treatments, or a treatment group and a no-treatment group (which may be given a placebo – placebos are more frequently used in medical or physiological experiments).
-The predicted outcome is the dependent variable.
 In a time series analysis, the dependent variable is observed over time for any changes that may take place.
-One or more covariates are usually included in analyses, ideally variables that predict both the treatment group and the outcome.
-These are additional variables that are often used to address confounding, e.g., through statistical adjustment or matching.
-Once the variables have been identified and defined, a procedure should then be implemented and group differences should be examined.
+One or more covariates are usually included in analyses, ideally variables that predict both group membership and the outcome.
+These are additional variables that are often used to address confounding, for example, by means of statistical adjustment or matching on an influential covariate.
+Once the variables have been identified and defined, experimental and control treatment procedures should then be implemented (assuming researchers are not studying nonmanipulable events like natural disasters) and group differences should be assessed.

-In an experiment with random assignment, study units have the same chance of being assigned to a given treatment condition.
-As such, random assignment ensures that both the experimental and control groups are equivalent.
-In a quasi-experimental design, assignment to a given treatment condition is based on something other than random assignment.
-Depending on the type of quasi-experimental design, the researcher might have control over assignment to the treatment condition but use some criteria other than random assignment (e.g., a cutoff score) to determine which participants receive the treatment, or the researcher may have no control over the treatment condition assignment and the criteria used for assignment may be unknown.
-Factors such as cost, feasibility, political concerns, or convenience may influence how or if participants are assigned to a given treatment conditions, and as such, quasi-experiments are subject to concerns regarding internal validity (i.e., can the results of the experiment be used to make a causal inference?).
+In an experiment with random assignment, study units would have approximately the same probability of being assigned to the treatment and control conditions.
+As such, an aim of random assignment is to make the experimental and control groups as equivalent as possible by distributing known and unknown confounds evenly across treatments.
+In contrast, in a quasi-experimental design, assignment to a given treatment condition is based on something other than random assignment.
+Depending on the type of quasi-experimental design, the researcher might have control over assignment to the treatment condition but use some criteria other than random assignment (e.g., a cutoff score on a reading test) to determine which participants are placed in the treatment and control conditions.
+Factors such as cost, feasibility, political concerns, or convenience may influence how or if participants are assigned to a given treatment conditions.
+Consequently, quasi-experiments, compared to true experiments, are subject to more concerns regarding internal validity.

-Quasi-experiments are also effective because they use the "pre-post testing".
-This means that there are tests done before any data are collected to see if there are any person confounds or if any participants have certain tendencies.
-Then the actual experiment is done with post test results recorded.
-This data can be compared as part of the study or the pre-test data can be included in an explanation for the actual experimental data.
-Quasi experiments have independent variables that already exist such as age, gender, eye color.
-These variables can either be continuous (age) or they can be categorical (gender).
-In short, naturally occurring variables are measured within quasi experiments.
+Many quasi-experiments use the "pre-post testing".
+This means that participants are assessed before they are exposed to the treatment and control conditions.
+And they are tested after the treatment and control conditions have been implemented.
+Pre-testing helps researchers identify confounds such as members of one group being heavier than the another in a diet study.
+If there are group differences on an important covariariate measured (e.g., weight, BMI) at the pre-test stage, the researcher can statistically control for that covariate after the post-test data have been collected.

 There are several types of quasi-experimental designs, each with different strengths, weaknesses and applications.
 These designs include (but are not limited to):